foodforcode/code-exercise/README.md

 ## Demo (Public):
-Navigate to the [Stable Dashboard](https://stable-dashboard.herokuapp.com/) in your brower to view and demo the dashboard.
+Navigate to the deployed [Stable Dashboard](https://stable-dashboard.herokuapp.com/) in your brower to view and demo the dashboard.

 ## Demo (Local):
 > Note: This application was developed on a machine using an ARM processor, which may lead to unexpected issues during building on Linux/other systems.